-With oil and gas prices down, Louisiana oil and gas and related industry layoffs are inevitable.
-Injured workers who returned to work in a modified duty position after receiving Louisiana Workers Compensation, Longshore & Harbor Workers Compensation or Defense Base Act disability payments may find they are they are first to be let go.
+With Bayou Steel’s layoff, injured workers who returned to work in a modified duty position after receiving Louisiana Workers Compensation may find they are still able to collect workers comp.

 Before applying for unemployment benefits, the injured worker may want to immediately seek the advice if an experienced Louisiana Workers Compensation Lawyer to see if he is still eligible for reinstatement of workers compensation indemnity payments.

-A laid off disabled injured worker may be able to have his or her compensation wage loss payments fully reinstated provided he has not settled his claim or waited too long to file the proper legal paperwork to protect his indemnity benefits.
+A laid off disabled injured worker may be able to have his or her compensation wage loss payments from Bayou Steel and its Travelers or other applicable workers comp insurer fully reinstated, provided he has not settled his claim or waited too long to file the proper legal paperwork to protect his indemnity benefits.